Federal Drug Offense Defense Lawyers

 Schedule V

-- Abuse of the drug or other substances may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in Schedule IV.
+• Abuse of the drug or other substances may lead to limited physical or psychological dependence relative to the drugs or other substances in Schedule IV.

 Drug Cultivation

-According to federal law, it is illegal to grow, sell, distribute, transport, possess or traffic marijuana.
+According to federal law, it is illegal to grow, sell, distribute, transport, possess, or traffic marijuana.
 Most federal cultivation cases that involve marijuana are prosecuted as a felony federal drug crime.
-A cultivating offense includes possession of marijuana seeds, planting seeds and drying the plants and processing them.
-Normally, police will charge a individual with cultivation and possession with intent to sell if at least two plants are discovered.
+A cultivating offense includes possessing marijuana seeds, planting seeds, drying the plants, and processing them.
+Typically, police will charge an individual with cultivation and possession with intent to sell if at least two plants are discovered.

 California state law allows marijuana use for medical purposes.
 However, federal prosecutors can and will pursue criminal charges in a federal court for a marijuana cultivation case.

-If you are convicted, you could be facing jail time, probation, large fines and even asset forfeiture of your personal property.
-Therefore, it is in your best interest to speak with a qualified attorney if you are facing criminal charges.
+If convicted, you could face jail time, probation, hefty fines, and asset forfeiture of your personal property.
+Therefore, speaking with a qualified attorney is in your best interest if you face criminal charges.

-Every federal drug cultivation case is unique and requires its own defense strategy.
-Our decades of federal defense law practice have allowed us to develop solid legal techniques to aggressively fight on your behalf.
-For example, if police conducted an illegal search, it could lead to a reduction in your charges or even complete case dismissal.
+Every federal drug cultivation case is unique and requires its defense strategy.
+Our decades of federal defense law practice have allowed us to develop solid legal techniques to fight on your behalf aggressively.
+For example, if police conducted an illegal search, it could reduce your charges or even complete case dismissal.

 Drug Importation

 Federal drug importation is the crime of bringing illegal controlled substances into the United States from another state or country.
-In many cases, this type of federal criminal offense is connected with drug trafficking, particularly when large quantities of drugs are imported from other countries.
+This federal criminal offense is often connected with drug trafficking, mainly when many drugs are imported from other countries.

-The importation of methamphetamine, cocaine, marijuana, heroin, ecstasy, prescription drugs or any other type of illegal drugs is considered a serious federal drug crime.
-Illegal drug smuggling operations from Mexico are usually complex operations using a variety of techniques to bypass border inspection stations.
+Importing methamphetamine, cocaine, marijuana, heroin, ecstasy, prescription drugs, or any other illegal drug is considered a severe federal drug crime.
+Illegal drug smuggling operations from Mexico are usually complex, using various techniques to bypass border inspection stations.

-If you have been arrested by federal authorities for drug importation, you will probably face felony criminal prosecution in a Federal Criminal Court.
+If federal authorities have arrested you for drug importation, you will probably face felony criminal prosecution in a Federal Criminal Court.
 Prosecutors will aggressively attempt to secure a conviction and have maximum penalties enforced.
-A federal drug crime conviction can result in incarceration in a federal prison, large fines, and a permanent criminal history.
+A federal drug crime conviction can result in incarceration in a federal prison, hefty fines, and a permanent criminal history.

 We have extensive experience helping clients who have found themselves facing federal drug crime charges.
 From our decades of practice, we have learned how to attack the case presented by the prosecutor.
 Whether we attack the federal case on the grounds of an illegal search and seizure, violation of constitutional rights, insufficient evidence, or a lack of physical evidence, we will pursue every single legal defense on your behalf.